No matter its size, every business runs on contracts.

 1. Determine why you need a contract

-Before you start to create a contract or binding agreement, take a moment to determine the type of contract that you intend to write and why you need one.
+Before you start creating a contract or binding agreement, take a moment to determine the type of contract that you intend to write and why you need one.

 Binding contracts are essential for business deals, but the type of contract you need to create will heavily impact the terms you’ll need and the language you should use.

-For example, if you need to create an employment agreement, the terms of the contract will be vastly different from something like an intellectual property agreement or a sales contract.
+Let’s say you need to create an employment agreement, the terms of the contract will be vastly different from intellectual property agreement or a sales contract.

 Remember: Contracts exist to fully outline the nature and terms of a mutual partnership or arrangement.